eknovoa/codepath-prework/README.md

 # codepath-prework

-# Prework - *Name of App Here*
+# Prework - *Color Picker*

 Submitted by: **Erin Novoa**

-**Name of your app** is an app that... changes background color of mobile app
+**Color Picker** is an app that allows you to randomly change the background color of the app with just the click of a button.

-Time spent: **X** hours spent in total
+Time spent: **1.5** hours spent in total

 ## Required Features

 The following **required** functionality is completed:

-- [ ] Users are see a screen with three labels and a button
+- [x] Users are see a screen with three labels and a button
-- [ ] Tapping the button changes the screen color to a random color
+- [x] Tapping the button changes the screen color to a random color

+Additional Features Added On:
+- [x] Improved the UI by changing the font style of the labels
+- [x] Added an additional button to change the text color of labels back and forth between black and white that way there is better contrast between the background and foreground colors for user accessibility and because it is more visually appealing.

 ## Video Walkthrough

 Here is a reminder on how to embed Loom videos on GitHub.
 Feel free to remove this reminder once you upload your README.